-This strategy outlines how contaminated land is identified and dealt with in order to discharge the statutory responsibility arising from Part 2A and to therefore ensure that contaminated land is identified and remediated to a state where the land is suitable for use and does not pose a significant risk to health or the environment.

-In April 2012, The Department for Environment, Food and Rural Affairs (Defra) revised its statutory guidance with one of the provisions being that all local authorities will need to update their strategies to reflect the changes.
-All local authorities should periodically review their strategy, with good practice being to review its strategy at least every five years.

-This strategy should be read in conjunction with the 2012 statutory guidance, referred to in this strategy as the 'guidance', which is available to download at https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs.
+- 9. This strategy outlines how contaminated land is identified and dealt with in order to discharge the statutory responsibility arising from Part 2A and to therefore ensure that contaminated land is identified and remediated to a state where the land is suitable for use and does not pose a significant risk to health or the environment. - 10.
+In April 2012, the Department for Environment, Food and Rural Affairs (Defra) revised its statutory guidance with one of the provisions being that all local authorities will need to update their strategies to reflect the changes.
+All local authorities should periodically review their strategies, with good practice being to review strategies at least every five years. - 11.
+This strategy should be read in conjunction with the 2012 statutory guidance, referred to in this strategy as the 'guidance', which is available to download at GOV.UK Department for Environment Food and Rural Affairs.
 More detail on the principles that the authorities will apply when implementing the strategy is set out in Part C.